KungPaoChicken/android-runner/README.md

 # Android Task runner
-A tool to automate experiment execution on Android devices
+Automated experiment execution on Android devices

 ## Install
-This tool is only tested on Ubuntu, but it should work in most linux distributions.
+This tool is only tested on Ubuntu, but it should work in other linux distributions.
 You'll need:
 - Python 2.7
-- Android Debug Bridge (adb)
+- Android Debug Bridge (`sudo apt install android-tools-adb`)
-- Android SDK Tools (monkeyrunner)
+- Android SDK Tools (`sudo apt install monkeyrunner`)
-- JDK 8 (NOT JDK 9)
+- JDK 8 (NOT JDK 9) (`sudo apt install openjdk-8-jre`)
 - lxml (`sudo apt install python-lxml`)
-- adb and monkeyrunner should be in the PATH

 ## Quick start
 To run an experiment, run: